Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: iTPN

 \subsection{Unifying Reconstruction and Recognition}

-Let a hierarchical vision transformer contain $S$ stages and each stage has several transformer blocks.
-Most often, the backbone (\textit{a.k.a} encoder) gradually down-samples the input signal and produces $S+1$ feature maps:
+Suppose the backbone model consists of $S$ stages and each stage has multiple transformer blocks.
+Most often, the backbone (\textit{a.k.a} encoder) gradually down-samples the input signal and produces $S+1$ feature maps, as